Sticking to the Routine

 Focus on Fewer

 This can be difficult for teens that have a hard time in math classes.
 If they fail one and have to take two next year, it can be too much math at one time.
 This can lead to more failure and the possibility of the teenager dropping out of school.
-Summer school prevents this problem.
+Summer session prevents this problem.

 Focus on Fewer Course Subjects